cmur2/chef-iptables-persistent/README.md

 ## Usage

-Add `recipe[iptables-persistent::default]` to the `run_list` and overwrite the *rules* and *rules.v6* files in the cookbook's files directory (or replace them via an overlay site-cookbooks directory that leaves the original files untouched).
+Add `recipe[iptables-persistent::default]` to the `run_list` and overwrite the *rules* and *rules.v6* files in the cookbook's files directory (or replace them via an overlay site-cookbooks directory that leaves the original files untouched) or use the `node['iptables-persistent']['file_cookbook']` option to specify the name of the cookbook where the files will be loaded from instead of the current cookbook.

 ## Requirements